senecajs/seneca-entity/README.md

 npm install seneca-entity
 ```

-if your're using seneca-entity >= 1.3.0 you must install seneca-basic package
+if your're using seneca >= 3.x you must install also the seneca-basic package

 ```
-npm install seneca-entity seneca-basic
+npm install seneca-basic seneca-entity
 ```